 Also, as you go into ketosis, fat is going to be coming out of your body.
 And if you don't have enough vegetables, your liver will not be able to process all the fat.

-For example: If you eat 1500 calories a day, just one cup of sliced avocado is over 20% of your total fat intake for the day!
-So by the time you add some butter to your veggies, avocado to a salad, and drizzle on some salad dressing, you've just about had your fat for the day!
+For example: If you eat 1500 calories a day, just one cup of sliced avocado is over 20% of your total daily fat intake!
+So, by the time you add some butter to your veggies, avocado to a salad, and drizzle on some salad dressing, you've just about had your fat for the day!

 On the keto diet, fat is our source of energy as well as what makes us feel full and satisfied.
 Keep in mind, though, that fat is like a lever.

-When choosing fats, I recommend eating healthy fats, not trans fats which are generally unhealthy and inflammatory.
+When choosing fats, I recommend eating healthy fats.

 Some examples of good fat include: